 7 signs that you need a Proxy Product Owner

-Even though a Product Owner Proxy is not a standard role in a scrum team (or agile teams in general), there are situations when this role is extremely useful.
+Even though a Product Owner Proxy is not a standard role in scrum teams (or agile teams in general), there are situations when this role is extremely useful.
 At Neoteric, it is an optional role that may come as a part of any web application development services, but in practice, not all projects require having this role.
 So let’s see if your project does!

 Do any of those sound familiar to you?